What is hypnosis?

 - Skin conditions, including:

 In the first session, a hypnosis practitioner carries out an assessment.
-Following sessions may be conducted on an individual or group basis, and can range from six to ten weekly sessions.
+Following sessions may be conducted on an individual basis, and can range from 6 or up to10 weekly sessions.
 Over the course of the therapy sessions patients are taught self-hypnosis to manage their condition.
-At the end of the sessions, a letter is written to the referring healthcare practitioner informing them of the progress made during the course of therapy.
+At the end of the sessions, a letter is written to the referring healthcare practitioner informing them of the progress made during the course of the therapy.

 The RLHIM is also a teaching hospital and from time to time other healthcare professionals may observe in outpatient clinics as part of a training course.
 We will always ask your permission for students to sit in during your consultation.
 You do not have to have students present if you would prefer not to.